 Anaphylaxis is a potentially fatal systemic hypersensitivity reaction.
 Anaphylaxis carried out by an immunologic mechanism is referred to as allergic anaphylaxis.
 In allergic anaphylaxis, Fc epsilon RI binds IgE and activates mast cells and basophils.
 The activation of these effector cells in-turn leads to the release of inflammatory mediators, which are responsible for the pathophysiology of anaphylaxis such as vasodilation, increased vascular, bronchoconstriction, pulmonary and coronary vasoconstrictor.

-Atopic dermatitis, also known as eczema, is an inflammatory skin disorder, which presents with dry and pruritic lesions on the flexure surfaces of extremities as well as head and neck area.
-Similar to the other immediate hypersensitivity reactions, Fc epsilon RI-activated mast cells release proinflammatory mediators.
+Atopic dermatitis, also known as eczema, is an inflammatory skin disorder, which presents with dry and pruritic lesions on the flexure surfaces of extremities as well as head and neck areas.
+Similar to the other immediate hypersensitivity reactions, Fc epsilon RI-activated mast cells release pro-inflammatory mediators.
 This, in turn, leads to an inflammatory response in the skin forming the eczematous lesions.